jshiohaha/JapaneseVerbConjugator/README.md

 `generate_volitional_form` requires `verb class`, `tense`, and `polarity` parameters.

-Similarily the cojugations of the copula だ/です can be generated
+Similarily the conjugations of the copula だ/です can be generated.

 ## Installation